Agent Control Protocol: Admission Control for Agent Actions: Evaluation

 \textbf{Setup.} 500 agents execute 20 requests each (10{,}000 total, fully concurrent) against three backend implementations: (1)~\texttt{InMemoryQuerier} (Go mutex over in-process slices); (2)~\texttt{RedisQuerier} (Redis~7~\cite{redis} sorted sets via \texttt{go-redis/v9}, Docker loopback, one Redis command per ledger operation, $\sim$7--8~RTTs per request); (3)~\texttt{RedisPipelinedQuerier} (two Redis pipeline round-trips per request: one for all 4 reads before \texttt{Evaluate}, one for all writes after). \texttt{RedisPipelinedQuerier} is implemented in \texttt{compliance/adversarial/redis\_pipelined.go}.
 This scenario exercises the adversary's ability to generate high request volumes and exploit shared state contention.

 \textbf{Results.}

-\textbf{Interpretation.} \texttt{InMemoryQuerier} saturates at $\sim$600k~req/s under adversarial load (vs $\sim$712k~req/s in the throughput baseline, Table~\ref{tab:throughput}) due to higher write contention: each request updates multiple sorted lists. \texttt{RedisQuerier} (unpipelined) eliminates the global Go mutex entirely, trading it for $\sim$7--8 per-operation Redis round-trips at $\sim$4{,}700~req/s. \texttt{RedisPipelinedQuerier} batches all 4 reads into a single pipeline before \texttt{Evaluate} (serving \texttt{CountRequests}, \texttt{CountDenials}, \texttt{CountPattern}, and \texttt{CooldownActive} from a per-request \texttt{readCache}) and all writes into a single pipeline after, reducing RTTs from $\sim$7--8 to 2 and achieving $\sim$8{,}000~req/s ($\sim$1.7$\times$ over unpipelined Redis).
+\textbf{Interpretation.} \texttt{InMemoryQuerier} saturates at $\sim$376k~req/s (mean across $N=5$ runs) under adversarial load (vs $\sim$712k~req/s in the throughput baseline, Table~\ref{tab:throughput}) due to higher write contention: each request updates multiple sorted lists.
+The high variance ($\pm$45\%) reflects Go mutex scheduling sensitivity under concurrent workloads. \texttt{RedisQuerier} (unpipelined) eliminates the global Go mutex entirely, trading it for $\sim$7--8 per-operation Redis round-trips at $\sim$2{,}300~req/s ($\pm$10\%). \texttt{RedisPipelinedQuerier} batches all 4 reads into a single pipeline before \texttt{Evaluate} (serving \texttt{CountRequests}, \texttt{CountDenials}, \texttt{CountPattern}, and \texttt{CooldownActive} from a per-request \texttt{readCache}) and all writes into a single pipeline after, reducing RTTs from $\sim$7--8 to 2 and achieving $\sim$4{,}200~req/s ($\sim$1.8$\times$ over unpipelined Redis, $\pm$11\%).
 There are no read-after-write dependencies within either pipeline: the evaluation step consumes only the pre-fetched \texttt{readCache} values (0 RTTs), so pipeline operations within each batch are fully independent.

-The $\sim$1.7$\times$ factor is a conservative lower bound.
+The $\sim$1.8$\times$ factor is a conservative lower bound.
 In this workload, frequent cooldown-triggered short-circuits reduce the number of write operations and limit pipeline utilization.
 Under steady-state evaluation without early exits, the effective speedup is expected to approach the theoretical RTT reduction ($\approx$3--4$\times$).

-The $\sim$75$\times$ gap between \texttt{InMemoryQuerier} and Redis-backed execution (600k vs.\ 8k~req/s) reflects network and I/O overhead exclusively; it is not a property of the admission control logic.
-The evaluation function (\texttt{pkg/risk.Evaluate}) remains computationally cheap ($\sim$820\,ns per request) in all three configurations.
+The $\sim$90$\times$ gap between \texttt{InMemoryQuerier} and pipelined Redis-backed execution (376k vs.\ 4{,}200~req/s) reflects network and I/O overhead exclusively; it is not a property of the admission control logic.
+The evaluation function (\texttt{pkg/risk.Evaluate}) remains computationally cheap (739--832\,ns, p50; Table~\ref{tab:benchmarks}) in all three configurations.
 System throughput is bounded by state backend latency, not by protocol complexity.

 \textbf{Key insight.} These results reinforce a central property of ACP: the protocol is \textbf{compute-cheap but state-sensitive}.
 Admission decisions incur minimal computational cost, while system performance is primarily determined by the efficiency of state access and synchronization.
 ACP does not eliminate the cost of distributed state access---it makes that cost explicit and measurable.